Skip to content

 Steps to improve your credit score before applying

-Start by getting copies of your credit reports from all three UK agencies — Experian, Equifax, and TransUnion.
-Check every entry for accuracy.
-Errors on credit files are more common than you’d think, and removing an incorrect default or outdated address link could instantly improve your score.
+Start by pulling your credit reports from all three UK agencies, Experian, Equifax and TransUnion.
+Go through every entry and check it is right.
+Mistakes on credit files turn up more often than people expect, and getting an incorrect default or an old address link removed can lift your score straight away.

-Even if you plan to use a specialist lender, improving your credit score before applying can open up better rates and more product options.
-There are practical steps you can take in the months leading up to your mortgage application that can make a measurable difference.
+Even if a specialist lender is your plan, improving your credit score before you apply can open up sharper rates and a wider choice of products.
+In the months before a mortgage application there are a handful of practical moves that make a real, measurable difference.

-Start by getting copies of your credit reports from all three UK agencies — Experian, Equifax, and TransUnion.
-Check every entry for accuracy.
-Errors on credit files are more common than you’d think, and removing an incorrect default or outdated address link could instantly improve your score.
-Use our borrowing calculator to see how your improved profile might affect what you can borrow.
+Start by pulling your credit reports from all three UK agencies, Experian, Equifax and TransUnion.
+Go through every entry and check it is right.
+Mistakes on credit files turn up more often than people expect, and getting an incorrect default or an old address link removed can lift your score straight away.
+Use our borrowing calculator to see how a stronger profile might change what you can borrow.

 Credit improvement action plan